The West and the ISIS: Repercussions on Shia Iran

 ISIS and Vested Interests

-Although it is said that the ISIS source of assets comes from oil fields, smuggling, seizures, and lootings, evidences also indicate that this group has been benefiting financially and militarily from certain agencies in the Gulf States or even the West directly or indirectly.
+Although it is said that the ISIS source of assets comes from oil fields, smuggling, seizures, and lootings, evidence also indicates that this group has been benefiting financially and militarily from certain agencies in the Gulf States or even the West directly or indirectly.
 A recently published report states that "The British and American intelligence and the Mossad worked together to create the ISIS" (Gulf Daily News, Global Research, July 16 2014)

 Irrespective of the reliability or unreliability of Western involvement, support to groups like ISIS cannot be repudiated.
 In fact, it is as a result of foreign support that today ISIS is considered one of the leading Sunni militancy in the Middle East.
 A source claims, "ISIS has assets worth $2 billion which makes it the richest jihadi group in the world ( International Business Times, June 11, 2014).